Insecure Deserialization

 7. Education and Awareness

-Train developers on the risks associated with insecure deserialization and promote secure coding practices.
+Train developers on the risks of insecure deserialization and promote secure coding practices.
 Awareness is crucial in building a security-centric culture within an organization.

 Conclusion